-The user is the protagonist when it comes to creating a good user experience, and the first point of contact for any company that decides to go through the phases of the human-centred design process.
-But the second component of UX, the X, must not be neglected either, it stands for the experience, i.e. the experience that a user has when interacting with a product.
-This experience decides whether the customer becomes a customer, remains a customer or not.
+But the second component of UX, the X, should not be neglected either, it stands for the experience, that is, the experience that a user has when interacting with a product.
+This experience decides whether the user becomes a customer, remains a customer, or not.

-Therefore we want to share our newly acquired knowledge about UX and improve the experience of your customers, we have explained the four iterative, i.e. constantly repeating phases of UX in more detail below.
+To help you benefit from our newfound knowledge of UX and improve your customers’ experience, we’ve outlined the four iterative, or constantly repeating, phases of UX in more detail below.

-To understand its users and their requirements without distortion, it is necessary to apply appropriate UX methods.
+In order to understand the user and his requirements unadulteratedly, it is necessary to apply suitable UX methods.

-This can include observations of users in their natural working environment and user self-logging of their interaction and thoughts about the application to understand all aspects of user interaction.
+Among other things, observations of the users in their natural working environment and self-logging of their interaction with and thoughts about the application can be used to understand all aspects of the interaction on the user side.

 Phase 2: Define and specify usage requirements

-When the first phase is successfully completed, you will have acquired a comprehensive collection of different feedback from your customers including legal and technical requirements.
+When the first phase is successfully completed, you will have acquired an extensive collection of various feedbacks from your customers and legal, as well as technical specifications.
 But it is not enough just to know them, it is important to understand them and classify them correctly.
-Wishes, needs and requirements are fundamentally different; recognizing their differences and reproducing them correctly is another cornerstone of the UX process – the user requirements.

-As a basis for the correct assessment of the importance of customer feedback, the KANO model is used, which evaluates the importance of feedback depending on customer satisfaction and quality characteristics.
+The basis for the correct assessment of the importance of customer feedback is the KANO model, which evaluates the importance of feedback depending on customer satisfaction and quality characteristics.

-Have all system requirements been considered?
-This is where it gets exciting.
+Have all system requirements been taken into account?
+This phase is where it gets exciting.
 Here you put your solutions through their paces by letting the user interact directly with the system.
-For this purpose, methods such as usability testing are used to evaluate the prototype and to discover any missing aspects.
-These aspects can include the points below:
+For this purpose, methods such as usability testing are used with the aim of evaluating the prototype and possibly discovering missing aspects.
+These can be

-If one or more of these aspects occur, repeat the corresponding phase(s) and go through the human-centred design process again from the relevant phase onwards.
+If one or more of these aspects occur, the corresponding phase(s) is/are repeated and the human-centered design process is run through again from the relevant phase.

-The human-centered design process – or UX process – is now hopefully no longer a foreign word to you.
-It is important to note that this is not a clearly numbered process, but an iterative, i.e. repetitive, working scheme.
+Hopefully, the human-centered design process – or UX process – is now no longer a foreign concept to you.
+Here it is important to note that it is not a clearly numbered process, but an iterative, or repetitive, scheme of work.
 But when does the process end?
-If you want to run good UX continuously – never.
-Customer proximity and the recognition of new requirements remain essential even after the release of a product to make your customer’s work with the product as easy and intuitive as possible.
+If you want to constantly do good UX – never.
+Staying close to the customer and identifying new requirements remain essential even after a product is released, in order to make your customer’s work with the product as easy and intuitive as possible.

-This is exactly why it is very important for us to stay in constant contact with our customers and partners to improve our applications together with them.
+That’s why it’s so important for us to stay in touch with our customers and partners to improve our applications together with them.

-Are you interested to accompany us on our path of continuous improvement?
+You are interested in accompanying us on our way of continuous improvement?

-Then you are welcome to become part of our tester pool and have the chance to test the BEX products and designs before the official release.
+Then you are welcome to become part of our tester pool and test the BEX products and designs even before the official release.